Deseret Power Railway: History

-The railroad was built 1983 by Railroad Builders of Englewood, Colorado.
+The railroad was built in 1983 by Railroad Builders of Englewood, Colorado.
 All rolling stock was trucked 90 miles via highway from Rifle, Colorado, the nearest point of the national rail network.
 The railroad began operation in January 1984 as Deseret Western Railway owned by Western Fuels Utah (WFU).
 This joint company was owned 90% by the Deseret Generation & Transmission Cooperative, which operated the Bonanza Power Plant, and 10% by Western Fuels Association.
 Its task was to operate the Deserado Mine and transport the produced coal to the power plant.

-In December 2001 Deseret Generation & Transmission Cooperative bought the 10% share in WFU from Western Fuels Association and changed the name of WFU into Blue Mountain Energy.
-At the same time the railroad changed its name to the current Deseret Power Railroad.
+In October 1996, Deseret Generation & Transmission Cooperative bought the 10% share in WFU from Western Fuels Association and changed the name of WFU to Blue Mountain Energy.
+On September 1, 2001, Deseret Generation & Transmission Cooperative changed its name to Deseret Power Cooperative and at the same time the railroad changed its name to the current Deseret Power Railway.

 Route description

 The Deseret Power Railroad exists only to transport coal from the co-operative's Deserado Coal Mine located northeast of Rangely, Colorado and south of Dinosaur, Colorado to their 400 MW Bonanza Power Plant located northwest of Bonanza, Utah.
 The mined coal is of high-volatile bituminous C quality.
 The length of the railway is about 35 mi, with 17 mi in Utah.
-Each end of the line has a balloon loop.
+Each end of the line has a balloon loop; engine-servicing facilities are within the mine's loop.
 A siding is located halfway between the power plant and the mine.
 There are at least three grade crossings on the line, one of which, at Deserado Mine Road, has active warning devices.
 All other roads use over- or underpasses.
 The underpasses are typically built as corrugated steel culverts.

 The route climbs from the mine over the Holum Pass, the lowest spot in the Skyline Ridge, before descending and crossing Colorado State Highway 64.
 Afterwards it climbs another ridge before reaching the power plant.